-US timberland deals transacted for a total of USD 4 billion in 2021, which is the highest value since the global financial crisis (excluding the merger between Weyerhaeuser and Plum Creek).
+US timberland deals transacted for a total of USD 4 billion in 2021, which is the highest value since the global financial crisis.
 NCREIF's US property-level timberland return was 9.17% in 2021.
 Larger returns were observed for the US PNW and US Northeast, due mainly to capital appreciation.